Funding opportunity

 Equality, diversity and inclusion

-As leaders in the community, hubs will be expected to embed equality, diversity and inclusion (EDI) in all their activities throughout the lifetime of the hub.
-If funded, this will include identifying the specific EDI challenges and barriers in their own environment and developing a strategy to address these, with reference to our published expectations for EDI.
+As leaders in the community, hubs are expected to embed equality, diversity and inclusion (EDI) in all their activities throughout the lifetime of the hub.
+If funded, this will include identifying specific EDI challenges and barriers in their own environment and developing a strategy to address these in concert with the Metamaterials Network, with reference to our published expectations for EDI.

 Duration